Chi-teck/field_definition_dumper/README.md

 drush en field_definition_dumper
 ```

-Given that the module is intended for local development.
-It's recommended you
+Given that the module is intended for local development, it's recommended you
 exclude it from the configuration by adding the following line to your local
 settings.php file.
 ```php